-Putnam City Schools is excited to participate the esports world.
+All three Putnam City High Schools are excited to offer esports for our students.
 The district is a member of the Oklahoma Esports League.

-All three high schools will be competing this year in inter-district competition.
-Games will be Clash Royale, Madden 2020, Rocket League, Super Smash Brothers, League of Legends and Overwatch.
+All three high schools compete in inter-district/ inter-state competition.
+Games are NBA '22, Madden '22, Rocket League, Super Smash Brothers, League of Legends, Valorant, Halo and Overwatch.

 Students interested in the extracurricular activity can contact the school coach.